QuotableWater7/btree/README.md

 # btree
-A dependency-free rebalancing binary tree for JS
+A rebalancing binary tree for JS

 To install / use:
 ```javascript